John-K408/PROBABILITY_QUICKSORT_ANALYSIS/src/README.md

   **computeAverage**:

-      This method generates an array of a specified size and type and runs quicksort on it, getting the count.
-It stores the count in an array at a given index to be used later on for variance computation.
-The program then repeats "numTries" number of times adding the counts each time.
-It then divides the sum of averages by the numTries to get the average count for that array size and type.
+      This method generates an array of a specified size and type and runs quicksort on it getting the count each time.
+The program then repeats this "numTries" number of times adding the counts each time.
+It then divides the sum of all counts by the numTries to get the average count for that array size and type.

+ **computeAverageOfAverages**:

+      This method takes in an array containing multiple averages for a given n and returns the average of them to be used for variance and standard variance computation.

  **ComputeVariance**:

       By the end of computeAverage, we will have an array containing all counts that were generated during average computation for a given array size and type.
 We would also have the mean so all this program does is to loop through this array and find the square of the difference